-- The distinction of different problem solving phases (according to Gollwitzer, 1990): Deliberating with the result of choosing a goal, planning a solution to it, executing the plan and evaluating the result. - The impasse-driven acquisition of new knowledge.
-In response to impasses, the problem solver applies weak heuristics, like asking questions, looking for help, etc.(Laird, Newell & Rosenbloom, 1987; van Lehn, 1988; 1989; 1990; 1991b).
-Thus new knowledge may be acquired.
+- The distinction of different problem solving phases [19, 20]: deliberating with the result of choosing a goal, planning a solution to it, executing the plan and evaluating the result. - The impasse-driven acquisition of new knowledge.
+In response to impasses, the problem solver applies weak heuristics, like asking questions, looking for help, etc. [29, 56-58, 60].
+Thus new knowledge may be acquired. - The success-driven improvement of acquired knowledge.
+Successfully used knowledge is improved so it can be used more effectively.
+More specifically, by rule composition